Frequently Asked Questions

 Yes!
 Please contact us by phone to place your order.
 (800) 590-2738 Mon-Fri 8am-8pm EST.

 Yes!
 We are available 8am-8pm Monday-Sunday EST. You can reach us at (800) 590-2738 or via email or live chat.

-No, we do not accept insurance but you have three options for financing: Paypal, Klarna and Shop Pay Installments.
+No, we do not accept insurance, but you have options for financing through Bread Pay.

 Yes, we offer free shipping on all orders except international orders or orders shipped outside the continental 48 USA.